anirag/AV-Innoplexus-4th-place-solution/README.md

 Execute the batch script run_all.sh using the following code . run_all.sh

-Actually it just executes two python scripts dataset_creation.py and model.py

-The final submission is stored in results folder with name 'final_submission.csv'
+The final results file is stored in results folder with name 'final_submission.csv'

 Running time : 15-20 min (MacBook Pro, 16 GB 1600 MHz DDR3, 2.8 GHz Intel Core i7)
 ***************************************************************************